ThaveeshaSonnadara/Software-Development-I-Coursework_01/README.md

-# Software-Development-I-Coursework_01
+# Software-Development-I-Coursework
 # Coursework_01 at First year of IIT

-This is where I freshly start my coding practice in the very first semester at Informatics Institute of Technology,Sri Lanka
+This is where I freshly start my coding practice in the very first semester at the Informatics Institute of Technology, Sri Lanka

-In this coursework I had to design and implement a program to given outcomes and the requirment was a program to predict progression outcomes at the end of each academic year.
+In this coursework, I had to design and implement a program to given outcomes and the requirement was a program to predict progression outcomes at the end of each academic year.

-Also this is where I step into Python Programming Language.
+Also, this is where I step into Python Programming Language.

 Learning Outcomes covered in this assignment,

        LO1 Analyse specific problems and design their solutions by applying appropriate algorithmic techniques;
        LO2 Apply programming concepts to implement solutions in the taught programming language;
        LO3 Implement and manipulate simple data structures;